semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_GIT\_BRANCH

-The value of the `SEMAPHORE_GIT_BRANCH` environment variable is the name of the GitHub branch that is used in the current job.
+The value of the `SEMAPHORE_GIT_BRANCH` environment variable is the name of the GitHub branch used in the current job.

-In builds triggered by a Pull Request the value of the `SEMAPHORE_GIT_BRANCH` is the name of the GitHub branch targeted by the Pull Request.
+In builds triggered by a Pull Request, the value of the `SEMAPHORE_GIT_BRANCH` is the name of the GitHub branch targeted by the Pull Request.

 Example value: `development`